Patrick-Kelly-1330/node-SSO-sample/README.md

 **Deployment note:** given that I have used a free service via Render, the initial load of the deployed site may take up to 20 seconds.

-To test this application's flow:
+# Application Demo and Login Flow
 1. Visit https://samplessoworkos.onrender.com
 2. Select _Log In_
 3. Enter the email of the test user listed below
 4. Via Okta, enter the emmail and password of the test user listed below
-5. Select _View Team Members_ to view list of group members from Okta directory _
+5. Select _View Team Members_ to view list of group members from Okta directory

 **Test User Credentials**